binaryphile/concorde/README.md

 The implication for the structure of your scripts is that, for testing purposes, you want all of the functions to be defined before calling any of them.
-Before you do, you want `sourced?` to intervene so the test framework can short-circuit the script's actions.
+Before you do call them, you want `sourced?` to intervene so the test framework can short-circuit the script's actions.

 Introducing Some Structure
 --------------------------